andersfischernielsen/RainCheck/README.md

 RainCheck uses weather data from [Yr.no](https://yr.no), a free weather service provided by the Norwegian Meteorological Institute.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests, report bugs, or suggest new features.

 ## Privacy

 RainCheck respects your privacy: